 Saint Nicholas Orthodox Cathedral

 If you fancy a little glimpse of Moscow without leaving Nice, Saint Nicholas Orthodox Cathedral (fr.
 Cathédrale Saint-Nicolas de Nice) will be a great choice!
-It’s located about 3.5km from the Old Town and can be easily reached by foot, bus, or car.
+It’s located about 3.5km from the Old Town and can be easily reached on foot or by bus/car.

 Nowadays, it’s the largest place of Orthodox worship in Western Europe and the most important building of its kind outside Russia.
 It was built at the beginning of the 20th century in Byzantine style, for the growing Russian community that settled in Nice.
 It looks truly spectacular from the outside, featuring beautiful green onion domes and magnificent gardens.
 It’s classified as a Historic Monument.

 Entrance to Saint Nicholas Cathedral is free during opening hours.
-Inside you’ll also find a museum in the crypt that can be visited for €5 (August 2024).
-For current prices and opening hours visit sobor.fr website.
+Inside, you’ll find a museum in the crypt that can be visited for €5 (June 2025).
+For current prices and opening hours, visit the sobor.fr website.
+It’s a very unique thing to do during 3 days in Nice!

 Cimiez Neighborhood

-In Cimiez Neighborhood you’ll find points of interest like:
+In the Cimiez Neighborhood, you’ll find points of interest like:

-• Garden of Arenas Cimiez (fr.
-Jardin des Arènes de Cimiez) – historic site features ruins of a Roman amphitheater and green shaded areas perfect for a relaxing break.
+- Garden of Arenas Cimiez (fr.
+Jardin des Arènes de Cimiez) – a historic site features ruins of a Roman amphitheater and green shaded areas perfect for a relaxing break.
 Entrance is free during opening hours.

-• Cimiez Monastery – monastery dating back to the 9th century featuring gardens once used by monks as their orchard and vegetable garden, and the cemetery where you’ll find tombs of Henri Matisse and Raoul Dufy.
-From the monastery gardens you can admire nice views over Nice and its bay.
+- Cimiez Monastery – a monastery dating back to the 9th century featuring gardens once used by monks as their orchard and vegetable garden, and the cemetery where you’ll find tombs of Henri Matisse and Raoul Dufy.
+From the monastery gardens, you can admire nice views over Nice and its bay.
 Entrance is free during opening hours.

-• Nice Archeology Museum – located on a Roman archeological site featuring statues, coins, and other ancient findings from the area.
-Entrance is paid – for current prices and opening hours visit musee-archeologie-nice.org website.
+- Nice Archeology Museum – located on a Roman archeological site featuring statues, coins, and other ancient findings from the area.
+Entrance is paid – for current prices and opening hours, visit the musee-archeologie-nice.org website.

-• Matisse Museum – a museum located in an elegant 17th-century villa where you can take a look into Matisse’s life.
-It houses one of the world’s largest collections of Matisse’s works of art like paintings, sketches, sculptures, or stained glass.
-Entrance is paid – for current prices and opening hours visit musee-matisse-nice.org website.
+- Matisse Museum – a museum located in an elegant 17th-century villa where you can take a look at Matisse’s life.
+It houses one of the world’s largest collections of Matisse’s works of art, including paintings, sketches, sculptures, and stained glass.
+Entrance is paid – for current prices and opening hours, visit the musee-matisse-nice.org website.

 Port Lympia